cran/rgl/README.md

 The **libpng** library version 1.2.9 or newer is needed for pixmap import/export support.

 The **freetype** library is needed for resizable anti-aliased fonts.
-On Windows, it will be downloaded from <https://github.com/rwinlib> during the install.

 ## BUILDING/INSTALLING